DAY 22: Pralognan to Col de La Leissse

 Time to celebrate with a beer

 Can it get any better?
-Blue skies all day, no wind, more snow capped mountains in a wild rugged Vanoise National Park.
-We climb the Col de la Vanoise today at 2529 metres and trekked through high plateaus of ice, snow, lakes, rock falls and wild flowers like we've never seen before - the myriad of colours is pure magic.
-There were many day trippers the first part of the trip, but late in the day - just one or two through walkers - we think we will have the Mountain hut Reuge deal Leisse to ourselves - but no, there's a bus load of Parisiens come from the other side of the valley.
+Blue skies all day, no wind, more snow capped mountains in the rugged Vanoise National Park.
+We climbed the Col de la Vanoise at 2529 metres and trekked through high plateaus of ice, snow, lakes, rock falls and wild flowers - a myriad of colours.
+There were many day trippers initially but late in the day - just one or two through walkers - we think we will have the Mountain hut Refuge de la Leisse to ourselves - but no, there's a bus load of Parisiens come from the other side of the valley.

-We awake at 7am, pack, phone home, because we can, then dawdle down to breakfast - one of the best we have had - hot bread, hot croissants, hot tea, slices of ham and cheese AND muesli and yoghurt - I'm stuffed.
-We'd definitely come here to stay again - I'm already planning my next trip to the Vanoise.
-We leave at 8.30 through the village, then take the tracks up through the forests.
-We come to a Table d'orientation - a high view point over Pralognon and the mountains with a map showing all the names of the peaks.
+We wake at 7am, pack, phone home, then down to breakfast - one of the best we have had - hot bread, hot croissants, hot tea, slices of ham and cheese AND muesli and yoghurt - I'm stuffed.
+We'd definitely come here again - I'm already planning our next trip to the Vanoise.
+We leave at 8.30am through the village, and follow tracks through the forest.
+We come to a Table d'orientation - a view point over Pralognan and the mountains with a map showing all the names of the peaks.
 It's a stunning day - blue skies again.

-We have a cup of tea admiring the beauty - that's all we've been doing all day - not having cups of tea - admiring the beauty.
-Then we move on - it's still a long way.
-The high plateau is covered in more icy lakes and snow drifts, with towering shaggy alps all around.
-We follow the lakes linked by a stream to it's edge, and then its a very steep descent down into the Valley of the de La Leisse Torrent.
-It's a bit scary, so we don't stop for lunch - it fogs the mind, and we need to stay alert til we get to the bottom which we can see 500 metres below.
-But the wild flowers on this slope are just beautiful - so many different colours as you can see in the photos - rick pinks, deep blues, vibrant yellows, pale blues and pinks.
+We have a cup of tea admiring the beauty then we move on through the high plateau covered in more icy lakes and snow drifts, with towering shaggy alps above.
+We follow the lakes and then it’s a very steep descent into the Valley of La Leisse Torrent.
+It's a bit scary, so we don't stop for lunch - it fogs the mind, and we need to stay alert til we get to the bottom 500 metres below.
+The wild flowers on this slope are beautiful - so many different colours - rich pinks, deep blues, vibrant yellows and pale blues.

-1hr later and we reach the valley below and cross over a stone bridge where we sit on a rock and enjoy lunch - nothing exciting, just the usual bread cheese and ham, but I use up the rest of my rice crackers and vegemite.
-Then we follow the torrent for a few kilometres around the contour, and a long way off in the distance we can see the two huts of the Refuge de La Leisse.
+1hr later we reach the valley below and cross over a stone bridge where we sit on a rock and enjoy lunch - just the usual bread cheese and ham with the rest of my rice crackers and vegemite.
+Then we follow the torrent for a few kilometres around the contour, and a long way off in the distance we can see the two huts of Refuge de La Leisse.
 More snow drifts to cross and by now, falling down is par for the course.

-At 5.45pm, we roll into the Refuge de La Leisse - it's at 2500 metres perched on a cliff.
-It's basic - nothing how the website described it - but it's not as though we had any choice - there's not another place to stay for 10k in either direction.
-There's one shower and a queue of 30 people - there's a group who have been bused in from Paris just for the night - our night.
-I sit and blog while I'm in the queue.
-1.hr 30mins later I'm in the shower - it was worth waiting for.
-Ian follows.
-But the toilets are just a hole in the ground - been there done that before, but these hl's are overflowing - there's 30 people here tonight.
+At 5.45pm, we roll into Refuge de La Leisse perched on a cliff at 2500 metres.
+It's basic - not how the website described it.
+There's one shower and a queue of 30 people - a group has been bussed in from Paris for the night - our night.
+I sit and blog in the queue.
+1.hr 30mins later I'm in the shower and Ian is next.
+The toilets are a hole in the ground but these are overflowing - there's 30 people here tonight.

-There's 2 bedrooms, each with 16 people, all lying side by side - and the little one said roll over.
-No room to unpack, so we just stay in our day clothiers without unpacking.
-Dinner is at 7pm - hot tomatoey soup - the American opposite asks if its vegetarian because that's what she ordered - yes, says the girl.
-But by the time we had finished dishing out the soup to everyone at the table from the one large pot, we find a few sausages (added for flavour) in the bottom.
+There's 2 bedrooms, each with 16 people lying side by side.
+No room to unpack, so we stay in our day clothiers.
+Dinner is at 7pm - hot tomato soup - the American opposite asks if it’s vegetarian - yes, says the girl.
+But by the time we had finished dishing out the soup from the one large pot, we see a few sausages in the bottom.
 Ian and I have a bit of a giggle but don't say anything - what you don't know, won't hurt you.
-Followed by mashed potato and some kind of chunky chewy meat - it has a weird taste - probably marmot stew.
-The 2 Americans opposite us are with Earth watch and they tell us they are volunteer marmot watchers - apparently they live to 13 of 14 and burrow 15metres under the ground to survive the winter.
+Followed by mashed potato and some kind of chunky chewy meat with a weird taste - probably marmot stew.
+The 2 Americans opposite us are with Earth watch and tell us they are volunteer marmot watchers - apparently marmots live to 13 of 14 and burrow 15metres under the ground to survive winter.
 The nondescript meat is followed by a piece of cheese and pineapple tart.
 I feel seedy just thinking about the meat.

 We all go to bed at 8.30pm - there's no queue for the toilets - we all found our own rock after our first visit to the loo.
 It's freezing outside so 16 in a very small bedroom at least makes it cosy.
-I type some diary, running on battery, while there's still rusting in the room.
-Then it's all quiet and all I can hear is my click clack click clack on the keys - its' so still you can hear a marmot breathing.
-Time to close up and go to sleep
+I type some diary, before going to sleep.

 P1100697